tapyu/to-rm-courses/phd_rec_padr/README.md

-# Applied Computational Intelligence course at UFC
+# Pattern Recognition course at UFC

 Professor: Guilherme de Alencar Barreto

-All homeworks are in `./exercises/`

 PS: The compressed `.zip` file contains the code from colleges for the same course.